mushtaq96/my_tech/Prompts.md

 - Updated CV bullets / summary ready for ATS & human recruiters.
 - Executive summary (6 lines, German-native phrasing).

+The following is a German job description and my modified German CV.
+Begin by analyzing them.
+Keep all German keywords, phrases, and technical terms intact, but explain and provide recommendations in English.

 ## Top 1% Prompts for telc B2 Speaking Practice with LLMs